 7. Zemi Valley

-- Known For: Easy hiking, nice fairy chimneys
+- Known for: Easy hiking, nice fairy chimneys

-Zemi Valley is one of the best hidden gems in Cappadocia.
-The valley is situated just outside of Goreme, making it the perfect place to visit on foot.
 Most people come to Zemi Valley to hike its short loop, which only takes about an hour.
 Along the way, there are some pretty impressive and massive fairy chimneys to be seen, especially the ones in the Gorkundere Valley.

 The Zemi Valley connects to the Goreme Sunset Viewpoint, which is an excellent and easy spot to get to from Goreme.
 But going from the town requires you to pay a small entrance fee, going from Zemi Valley is free.